 Madeira's famous snowless toboggan ride is an old tradition practised by young men with thick shoes and strong arms on the Carreiros do Monte.
 Although I felt as if I was on a Disneyland flying saucer ride as it fell off the back of a lorry, we got to the bottom in one piece and even missed the cars that pulled out of the side streets as we whizzed past!
 And the views on the way down as you contemplate certain death are amazing.

 We celebrated surviving Funchal's top tourist attraction with a beer at a café in the rather lovely cathedral square before making our way back to the ship.

 So I wasn't bored.
 On the contrary, I've never been so entertained in my life.
 Trouble is, now that I'm home, nobody takes any notice of me when I order a drink.

-SeaDream Yacht Club offers a wide variety of European and Caribbean voyages from five to 14 nights starting at $5055 per person (charters can also be arranged).
-Transatlantic voyages (several to choose from) are $6350 per person.
-This includes ocean-view accommodation, gratuities and all meals and drinks except premium brands.
+SeaDream Yacht Club offers a wide variety of European and Caribbean voyages from five to 14 nights.
+Transatlantic voyages (several to choose from) are also available.

 A standard stateroom is 18.12sq m and features a queen-sized bed, flat-screen TV, DVD and CD player and data port and refreshment bar.
 Onboard are a medical facility, gym, outdoor pool and spa pool, beauty salon and certified Thai spa, casino, boutique, golf simulator, board games, books, CDs, DVDs, computers and internet access.
 Water toys, mountain bikes and Segways are available for use in ports.